Parks I’ve Visited in 2024

 The year 2020, though, was pretty much a train wreck.
 I had to cancel sooo many flights, hotels and rental cars when the season ground to a halt.
 Before the pandemic shut everything down, I’d attended college and Spring Training games, and after play in the Majors started again, I attended the first games in the Rangers’ new park, then came back for the NLCS and World Series.

 The year 2021 started with college games almost in my backyard and ended with the final game of the World Series.
 In all, I attended games in three dozen parks, eight of them brand new that year.
 In 2022, a year with a delayed spring training and a dearth of new parks, I accumulated 27 different parks.
-Last year, I hit 31 ballparks, including seeing my Texas Rangers win Game 1 of the World Series.
+Last year, I hit 31 ballparks, including seeing my Texas Rangers in the World Series.

 In case you’re curious, all the pro parks I’ve ever seen are on another page.
 Note that I’m years behind in updating this.